Patricia Roberts Harris: Early life

 Patricia Roberts was born on May 31, 1924, in Mattoon, Illinois, the daughter of railroad dining car waiter Bert Fitzgerald Roberts and Hildren Brodie (née Johnson).
 She had one younger brother, Malcolm, known to his family as Mickey.
-Her parents separated when she was 6 years old, after which she was raised primarily by her mother and grandmother, attending public school in Chicago, IL.
+Her parents separated when she was 6 years old, after which she was raised primarily by her mother and grandmother, attending public school in Chicago.

 Education

 After earning scholarships to five different colleges, Roberts selected Howard University, from which she graduated, summa cum laude, in 1945.
 While at Howard, she was elected Phi Beta Kappa and served as Vice Chairman of the Howard University chapter of the NAACP.
-During her time at Howard University, she was also a member of Delta Sigma Theta — a historically Black sorority which had been founded at Patricia's alma mater in 1913.
+During her time at Howard University, she was also a member of Delta Sigma Theta — a historically Black sorority that had been founded at Patricia's alma mater in 1913.
 In 1943, she participated in one of the nation's first lunch counter sit-ins.
 She did graduate work in industrial relations at the University of Chicago from 1946 to 1949.
 In order to be better involved in civil rights work, she transferred to American University in 1949, where she would ultimately receive her Master's Degree.

 After marrying in 1955, Harris was beginning to pursue a career in education, but saw limited opportunity because of segregation.
 Her husband encouraged her to go to law school, and she received her J.D. from the George Washington University National Law Center in 1960, ranking number one out of a class of ninety-four students.
 She passed the bar exam the same year.

+In 1965, Harris was honored in absentia with the Alumni Achievement Award of George Washington University Law School.

 Career

 While studying in Chicago, Roberts was a program director for the Young Women's Christian Association.
 While at American University, she concurrently worked as the Assistant Director of the American Council on Human Rights, beginning in 1949 and staying until 1953.
-Her first position with the U.S. government was in 1960 as an attorney in the appeals and research section of the criminal division of the U.S. Department of Justice There she met and struck up a friendship with Robert F. Kennedy, the new attorney general.
+Her first position with the U.S. government was in 1960 as an attorney in the appeals and research section of the criminal division of the U.S. Department of Justice.
+There she met and struck up a friendship with Robert F. Kennedy, the new attorney general.